Marsel İlhan

-Marsel İlhan (Marsel Qahhorovich Hamdamov; born 11 June 1987) is a Turkish professional tennis player, who was ranked No. 1 in Turkey and with a career-high singles ranking of world No. 77 in March 2015.
-He is the first ever Turkish player to reach the second round in a Grand Slam tournament, as well as the first Turkish player to win a Challenger Tournament and also the first to enter the top 100 in the world rankings (first ranked at No. 96 in September 2010).
+Marsel İlhan (Marsel Qahhorovich Hamdamov; born 11 June 1987) is a Turkish former professional tennis player.
+He has a career-high singles ranking of world No. 77 achieved in March 2015.
+He is the first ever Turkish player to reach the second round in a Grand Slam tournament, as well as the first to win a Challenger event.
+He is also the first player from Turkey to enter the top 100 in the world rankings (first ranked at No. 96 in September 2010).

-Early Tennis Career
+Career

 Born in the Uzbek SSR in the Soviet Union (now Uzbekistan), he emigrated to Turkey with his mother in 2004 and he started to play for the Taçspor Tennis Club of İstanbul.
 He was initially sponsored by Kia Motors Turkey.
 After several years of intensive training with his new coach Can Üner, a former Turkish tennis player, he made an unprecedented jump within one year from No. 1320 to No. 320 in 2007.